python/cpython/Doc/library/shlex.rst

 .. attribute:: shlex.instream

-   The input stream from which this :class:`shlex` instance is reading characters.
+   The input stream from which this :class:`~shlex.shlex` instance is reading characters.

 .. attribute:: shlex.source